ngrewe/gnustep-boxes/README.md

 Gorm is the interface builder for GNUstep.
 The git submodule references the github mirror of the GNUstep SVN repository.

+### Vagrantfile

+The project also includes a Vagrantfile that runs the provisioning playbook on an existing box (using `vagrant provision`).
+This provides the following advantages over building a new box using packers and is hence useful to quickly test changes:

+* OS image download and installation can be skipped.
+* While only few operations in the playbook are actually idempotent, they are at least *similipotent* (so to speak), meaning that they will complete faster after the initial run (modulo any changes).
+* You can work on local changes to the git submodules and rebuild everything automatically.

 Known Issues
 ------------

-* The base image for VMware hypervisors doesn't seem to install the tools correctly that are required for mounting the shared folder.
-A workaround is to manually ssh into the machine (`vagrant ssh`) and execute `sudo vmware-config-tools.pl` to rebuild the kernel modules.
-If the system is missing kernel headers, try running `sudo apt-get install linux-headers-amd64`.
+* If you upgrade the kernel shipped with the box, you will also need to rebuild the VM integration kernel modules.
 * Linking clang is memory intensive.
-The Vagrantfile allocates 3GB of RAM to the virtual machine.
-If that still gives you failures when building LLVM/clang, trying increasing this value or allocating some swap to the VM.
+The Vagrantfile use to test the provisioning allocates 3GB of RAM to the virtual machine.
+If that still gives you failures when building LLVM/clang, trying increasing this value or allocating some more swap to the VM.

 License and Authors
 -------